kellystyles/fungiflow/README.md

        - the Kronogram for the contigs report is named `<SLURM_ARRAY_TASK_ID>_contigs_kronogram.html`
  - Quast output can be found in `/fungiflow/projects/<PROJECT_NAME>/output/quast/<SLURM_ARRAY_TASK_ID>/`
  - antiSMASH output can be found in `/fungiflow/projects/<PROJECT_NAME>/output/antismash/<SLURM_ARRAY_TASK_ID>/`
+ - Funannotate output can be found in `/fungiflow/projects/<PROJECT_NAME>/output/funannotate/<SLURM_ARRAY_TASK_ID>/`

 ### Collating output and reports

-For convenience a script that will collate all the QC and output is available
+For convenience, a script that will collate all the QC and output is available
 ```
 bash report_collator.sh
 ```